 West Hall Room 109

-Students with a disability are directed to meet with the Disability Resources and Services (DRS) coordinator, Susan McCaffrey.
+Students with a disability are directed to meet with the Disability Resources and Services (DRS) coordinator, Cathy Kelly.
 An official letter will be given to the student outlining the academic accommodations.
 In turn, the student will present this letter to the instructor, who must treat all information with confidentiality.
 Testing accommodations, such as extended time or distraction-free testing, may be coordinated by the DRS office; the student should discuss these issues with the instructor prior to the test.
 The student should have a testing accommodation form available to clarify the decisions.
 If students ask for special accommodations due to a disability but do not have an official letter, faculty may refer them to the DRS office to coordinate the effort.

 When publishing syllabi, please include the contact information for Ambler in the disability disclosure statement.An example would be: